aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

       - sns: {TOPIC_NAME}
 ```

-Deciding on the topic name is an important detail from here on as it you will need it to reference it in several parts of the yaml.
-For the sake of this tutorial, we will call it "DispatchUnicorn".
+The topic name you have decided on will be important detail from here on as it you will need it to reference it in several parts of the yaml.

 <details>
 <summary><strong>See answer (expand for details)</strong></summary>